How to Use Vitamin C + Retinol in Your Skin Care Routine

 PUT SOME TIME BETWEEN INGREDIENT APPLICATIONS

 Thirty minutes seems to be the optimal amount of time to wait between applications.
 That allows your skin to return to its normal pH so that it can be ready for the next ingredient in your routine.
+Once you’ve allowed that time to pass, you can apply your retinol-based serum or lotion.
 While that can extend the time required to get ready for bed or in the morning, it’s worth it to make sure that your skin care routine is working for you.

 To wrap things up...